hynek/structlog/.github/CONTRIBUTING.rst

 - To run the test suite, all you need is a recent tox_.
   It will ensure the test suite runs with all dependencies against all Python versions just as it will on Travis CI.
-  If you lack some Python versions, you can can always limit the environments like ``tox -e py27,py35`` (in that case you may want to look into pyenv_, which makes it very easy to install many different Python versions in parallel).
+  If you lack some Python versions, you can can make it a non-failure using ``tox --skip-missing-interpreters`` (in that case you may want to look into pyenv_ that makes it very easy to install many different Python versions in parallel).
 - Write `good test docstrings`_.